JeremyJeanson/simple-fitbit-activities/Distribution/README.md

 This module was built with TypeScript.
 It uses Typescript to generate JavaScript files that are imported by the Fitbit SDK.
 It includes the following npm scripts to:
 - build (generate JavaScript files and copy all requested files to the `./distribution` directory)
-- clean (remove generated files from the `./distribution` directory) Types are inside the `./distribution/types` directory.
+- clean (remove generated files from the `./distribution` directory).

 If you change exported methods or class, think to update those files.